Nathan Healy

 09

-Colorado homeowners can access Power Purchase Agreements (PPAs) through major utilities including Xcel Energy, United Power, Black Hills Energy, Colorado Springs Utilities, CORE Electric Cooperative, Grand Valley Power Cooperative, and DMEA.
-With a PPA, you pay for the actual electricity your solar panels generate at a fixed rate per kilowatt-hour rather than a monthly lease payment.
+For Colorado homeowners, Palmetto’s LightReach program offers a Power Purchase Agreement (PPA) — available through Xcel Energy, United Power, Black Hills Energy, Colorado Springs Utilities, CORE Electric Cooperative, Grand Valley Power Cooperative, and DMEA.
+With a PPA, you pay a set rate per kilowatt-hour (kWh) for the solar energy your system produces, rather than a fixed monthly amount.
+That means your payment reflects actual production — typically higher in Colorado’s sunny summers and lower in winter.

 Go solar without the investment